adham-turki/Hotel-Management-System/README.md

 - phone-number: Contact phone number of the employee.
 - Description:
 The employee resource contains information about hotel staff members.
 It connects to the user table for authentication purposes.
+- API Endpoints:
+ - GET /customers: Retrieve a list of customers.
+ - GET /customers/{id}: Retrieve a specific customer by ID.
+ - POST /customers: Create a new customer.
+ - PUT /customers/{id}: Update an existing customer.
+ - DELETE /customers/{id}: Delete a customer.

 - 4. Reservation
 - Table: reservation